Moonlight (American TV series): Vampire mythology

 The conventions of Moonlight are based, in part, on a unique mythology.
 Some parts of the mythology that are common include a sire, that is the vampire who turns a human into a vampire; though in the show the sire must teach him or her how to live as one.
 A vampire's bite is not enough to turn a human into a vampire; the human, when near death, must drink the sire's blood or have vampire blood in his or her system at the moment of death.
 The process of vampirization also affects their genetics, causing their DNA to be fundamentally altered to suit their bodies' new state.
 This makes genetic testing between vampires and their human relatives impossible unless the vampire has a sample of their own human DNA from before they were turned, such as a lock of hair.
 They must consume human blood to survive.
 They also develop psychic powers and can glimpse the future and the past.
 This ability, along with their night vision, is an extension of their heightened senses.
 Daylight does not kill vampires, but does make them progressively weaker.
 Silver and fire are toxic, whereas garlic, holy water and crucifixes are benign.
 A vampire's image cannot be captured with analogue cameras containing silver emulsion in the film; digital cameras are able to capture an image because they do not use silver emulsion.
-Though undead, vampires have a pulse, are not cold blooded (but still don't produce body heat as seen in episode 11 so as heat signature cameras won't see them), and cannot turn into a bat.
+Though undead, vampires have a pulse, are not cold-blooded (but still don't produce body heat as seen in episode 11 so that heat signature cameras won't see them), and cannot turn into a bat.
 The only ways to kill them are by decapitation or burning; a stake through the heart is painful but only causes paralysis.
 Moonlight vampires have many of the preternatural abilities described in vampire mythology; they have superhuman strength and speed, they heal rapidly from any wound, they can defy gravity to a limited degree to perform parkour feats, their bite has hypnotic effects on weak-minded humans, and they are immortal.
 Their powers increase as they get older.
-Their blood has drug-like affects when consumed by humans; causing euphoria and temporarily heightened senses.
+Their blood has drug-like effects when consumed by humans; causing euphoria and temporarily heightened senses.